 Samsung Data Migration

-As we know, Samsung solid state drive (SSD) is preferred by a lot of computer users due to its excellent performance.
+As we know, Samsung solid-state drive (SSD) is preferred by a lot of computer users due to its excellent performance.
 In order to make their SSD products more popular, Samsung even provides users with a tool to help migrate data from HDD to SSD, which is called Samsung Data Migration.
 Detailed steps are shown here.

-1.First, you need to connect your new Samsung SSD to computer.
+- First, you need to connect your new Samsung SSD to your computer.

-2.Next, turn computer and then download Samsung's Data Migration software from the official Samsung SSD website, and install it on computer.
-Note: The program will perform an update check after installation.
+- Next, turn the computer and then download Samsung's Data Migration software from the official Samsung SSD website, and install it on the computer.
+The program will perform an update check after installation.
 It is highly recommended to update to the latest version before you run the application.

-3.After that, launch it to get its main interface as follows, and then click on Start in the bottom right hand corner to start the cloning process.
+- After that, launch it to get its main interface as follows, and then click on Start in the bottom right-hand corner to start the cloning process.

 Samsung Data Migration Cloning Failed

 If you browse Windows forum, Windows Seven forum, as well as other major forums and portals, you will find a great number of Samsung SSD users who tried to transfer their OS with Data Migration software end up with various error codes.
-Or Samsung SSD cloning failed with a message that "Target Disk has been disconnected".
-Let’s see a real-life example from Tom’s Hardware:
+Or Samsung SSD cloning failed with a message that "Target Disk has been disconnected."

 What’s the reason and how can we complete successful migration?
 The most probable reason may be that boot information or boot parameters are damaged or not updated simultaneously.
 In this situation, what should we do?